-• The mobility component fully contributes to the achievements of the project objectives and is well articulated with them in particular in terms of subject areas / topics addressed by the project.
-Course(s) to be taught by mobile teachers and/or to the mobile students demonstrate(s) an added value to the project • The proposal includes transparent criteria and an effective procedure for the identification and selection of participants for mobility Quality of the design and implementation of the Special • Quality measures are put in place both at the sending and the re- ceiving organisation to monitor the mobility activity, and take appro- priate measures if the results are not reached as initially envisaged.
-Quality services are offered to the students in their host institution (induction session, local language/culture courses, tutoring and mentoring, support for accommodation, etc.) Mobility Action (maximum 10 points) - The project demonstrates that mobility actions have a positive im- pact not only on individuals benefitting from them, but also on the eligible Partner Country institutions and explains how the successful mobility experiences will be recognised and valued at institutional level.
-Relevance of the contribution of the staff mobility to the host higher education institutions for the targeted students and to the home higher education institutions (valorisation/dissemination of the experience/competences gained within and beyond the higher edu- cation area) is clearly proved • The proposal describes the strategy for efficient validation and/or recognition of the participants' learning outcomes and mobility periods, such as the definition of joint recognition and performance evaluation mechanisms (including the elaboration of grades conversion grids); usage of the transferable credits and Diploma Supplement
+- The mobility component fully contributes to the achievements of the project objectives and is well articulated with them in particular in terms of subject areas / topics addressed by the project.
+Course(s) to be taught by mobile teachers and/or to the mobile students demonstrate(s) an added value to the project - The proposal includes transparent criteria and an effective procedure for the identification and selection of participants for mobility - Quality measures are put in place both at the sending and the receiving organisation to monitor the mobility activity, and take appropriate measures if the results are not reached as initially envisaged.
+Quality services are offered to the students in their host institution (induction session, local language/culture courses, tutoring and mentoring, support for accommodation, etc.) - The project demonstrates that mobility actions have a positive impact not only on individuals benefitting from them, but also on the eligible Partner Country institutions and explains how the successful mobility experiences will be recognised and valued at institutional level.
+Relevance of the contribution of the staff mobility to the host higher education institutions for the targeted students and to the home higher education institutions (valorisation/dissemination of the experience/competences gained within and beyond the higher education area) is clearly proved - The proposal describes the strategy for efficient validation and/or recognition of the participants' learning outcomes and mobility periods, such as the definition of joint recognition and performance evaluation mechanisms (including the elaboration of grades conversion grids); usage of the transferable credits and Diploma Supplement